christina1992/Design-Patterns-Java/README.md

 - Once a request is handled, the current state may change.
 - Each state has different behavior
 Design Principles in here - (encapsulate what varies, favor composition over inheritance, keep a class closed for modification but open for extension)

+#The Collection Pattern (Iterator)

+The Iterator Pattern provides a way to access the elements of an aggregate object sequentially without exposing it's underlying representation.
+(Based on Design Principle #6 - A class should have only one reason to change)